 During Phase II, the student completes a written doctoral examination and prepares and orally defends a dissertation proposal (oral examination).
-These two steps are formally considered to constitute the written and oral doctoral examination, respectively.
-The written examination can take the form that most suits the approach, such as a comprehensive exam developed by the committee, a field statement, or a pre-proposal background statement.
+These two steps are formally considered to constitute the written and oral doctoral examination, respectively, required by the Graduate College.
+The written examination can take the form of either a comprehensive exam developed by the student's committee, or a field statement.

-- In preparation for the written exam, the student submits a document outlining their planned dissertation research (1-2 pages), accompanied by a relevant bibliography, to her/his committee.
-This document should be approved in the first semester of Phase II. - After the committee approves the research statement and bibliography, the student

-- prepares for the exam in a two-semester Reading and Conference and/or Research class with his or her chair (and the rest of the doctoral supervisory committee if desired).
-The exam must be completed by April 15 or November 15 of the third semester of Phase II. - If the student has not completed the exam by the third semester of Phase II, she/he will have one more semester in which to complete the exam before being dismissed from the program.
-Circumstances beyond the control of the student will be taken intoconsideration. - Proposal (and oral exam): The student prepares a dissertation proposal in consultation with his or her committee.
+- In preparation for the written exam, the student submits a document outlining their planned dissertation research (1-2 pages), accompanied by a relevant bibliography, to their committee.
+This document should be approved in the first semester of Phase II. - After the committee approves the research statement and bibliography, the student prepares for the exam in a two-semester Reading and Conference and/or Research class with their chair (and the rest of the doctoral Supervisory Committee if desired).
+The exam must be completed by April 15 or November 15 of the third semester of Phase II. - If the student has not completed the exam by the third semester of Phase II, they will have one more semester in which to complete the exam before being put on academic probation.
+Circumstances beyond the control of the student will be taken into consideration. - Proposal (and oral exam): The student prepares a dissertation proposal in consultation with their committee.
 This proposal includes the questions or hypotheses, research design, methods, and data to be collected.
 Basic information on each of these should be at hand BEFORE the student takes the proposal writing class, which enables the development of the proposal into the format of a major relevant funding agency (e.g., NSF, NEH, NIH).
-The proposal must then be presented publicly, defended orally, and approved by the supervisory committee.
+The proposal must then be presented publicly, defended orally, and approved by the Supervisory Committee.
 The proposal should be completed and defended by the 20th day of either April or November, three semesters after completing the written exam.
-If the student has not completed the proposal by that deadline, he or she will have one more semester in which to complete the exam before being dismissed from the program. - After each of these two steps (written and oral components), the student submits the form Report of Comp Exam/Dissertation Proposal to the Student Support Specialist.
+If the student has not completed the proposal by that deadline, they

+- will have one more semester in which to complete the exam before being put on academic probation. - After each of these two steps (written and oral components), the student submits the form Report of Comp Exam/Dissertation Proposal to the Student Support Specialist.
 The form needs to be signed by all committee members.